Your Council Tax

 For the year 2021/22

 Find out what your Council Tax pays for and how your bill is calculated.

-Most of the Council Tax we collect from you is used for services that are provided by Kent County Council, Kent Police and Crime Commissioner and Kent Fire & Rescue Service plus some is used by the parish and town councils.
+Most of the Council Tax we collect from you is used for services that are provided by Kent County Council, Kent Police and Crime Commissioner, and Kent Fire and Rescue Service.
+Some is used by the parish and town councils.

-Only 10 per cent of what you pay is used to fund borough council services, which is an average of 50p per day.
+Only 10 per cent of what you pay is used to fund borough council services, which is an average of 52p per day.

 - Assembly Hall Theatre